Healthy Minds Study: Faculty and Staff FAQ

 • Resources for faculty and staff support are listed at the top of every page of your survey.
 Additional mental health resources on your campus may also be listed at the end of your survey.

-• We’re happy to put you in touch with the primary contact of this study at your specific institution if you want to speak with someone directly about any questions/concerns you have.
+• You can reach out to [email protected], and we can provide you this list of mental health resources on your campus directly.
+We’re also happy to put you in touch with the primary contact of this study at your specific institution if you want to speak with someone directly about any questions/concerns you have.

 No. To maintain the validity of our survey design, we do not allow for editing of responses that have already been submitted.